lightaprs/LightGateway-1.0/README.md

 <img src="images/light_gateway_v_1_0_pinout.png" width="600">

-LightGateway will be available on [https://shop.qrp-labs.com/aprs/](https://shop.qrp-labs.com/aprs/) soon for order.
+LightGateway is available on https://shop.qrp-labs.com/aprs/LightGateway1 for order.

 **Important :** LightGateway 1.0 operates on the amateur 70 cm (UHF) radio band with a 22 dBm output power, which typically requires an amateur radio license to operate in many countries.
 Therefore, if you are not a licensed HAM operator, please ensure to check local regulations and laws before purchasing the module.